thoughtbot/superglue/docs/traversal-guide.md

 end
 ```

-!> When querying, Breezy will disable
+!> When querying, Superglue will disable
 [caching](https://github.com/thoughtbot/props_template#caching) and
 [deferment](https://github.com/thoughtbot/props_template#deferment) until the
 target node is reached.

-That's the basics of traversing with Breezy.
+That's the basics of traversing with Superglue.
 A lot of modern SPA functionality
 can be achieved by just a few lines of code.
 For examples, see our recipes
 section.